Sustainability: Our Planet

 In keeping with industry best practice, we have a stringent Tailings Management Facility Protocol.
 We continuously monitor and evaluate the stability and conditions of our current and out-of-use tailings storage facilities, using aerial mapping, satellite imagery and water wells and drill holes to evaluate the compaction of the tailings.
 Each year, we engage an external engineering company to audit our tailings storage facilities for safety measures and to identify opportunities for improvement.

-Our ongoing monitoring of tailings conditions and stability includes all active and inactive tailings storage facilities.
+Our ongoing monitoring of tailings conditions and stability includes all active and when applicable, inactive tailings storage facilities.
 Our teams conduct regular onsite inspections and use technology such as satellite and drone aerial mapping.
 We actively monitor water levels in both the tailing and embankments to ensure dewatering efficiency and stable conditions.

 Each year, our engineer of record conducts reviews and audits our tailings storage facilities for safety and to ensure we're following best practices and to help identify opportunities for improvement.
 We keep all records of the engineering design, construction and operation of each facility and maintain closure plans for each.

 In September 2020, the International Council on Mining and Metals launched the Global Industry Standards for Tailings Management (GISTM).
 It establishes the first international standard on tailings management and strives to achieve the ultimate goal of zero harm to people and the environment.
 Endeavour supports this important new initiative to drive best practices.
 Our management team is using the GISTM to align our tailings management practices with the standard.Environmental Accountability

 Endeavour’s Regional Environmental Manager oversees environmental matters at our company, including tailings and waste management (along with the plant manager and projects manager).
 Each mine has an environmental coordinator who monitors day-to-day operations, facilitates permitting and reports any matters to management.
 Our environmental group monitors suppliers to ensure their procedures and standards comply with government regulations.

 We work cooperatively with local governments to ensure that we understand and fulfill all environmental requirements and meet expectations.
 We also collaborate with local communities to help improve municipal waste management systems.